Are Maine Coon Cats Good Hunters

 How Do I Stop My Cat Hunting

-Cats that hunt outdoors are at risk of injury, illness, and poisoning, and contribute to wildlife extinction.
+Many cat owners enjoy letting their cats outdoors but are concerned about their cat-hunting wildlife.
+Cats that hunt outdoors are also at risk of injury, illness, and poisoning, and contribute to wildlife extinction.

 Keep Your Cat Indoors

-The first and most obvious way you can stop your cat from hunting is by keeping your cat indoors.
+The first and most obvious way to stop your cat from hunting is by keeping your cat indoors.
+This is a big decision and not one that works for every cat owner.

 However, keeping your cat indoors has many benefits, so long as you can provide lots of toys, climbing areas, and enrichment indoors.